-The Risk Management Committee of TISCO Bank, comprising the senior managements from the TISCO Bank, has been delegated from the Board of Directors of TISCO Bank in charge of the formulation and implementation of enterprise-wide risk strategies and action plans in connection with risk management policies and guidelines.
+The Risk Management Committee of TISCO has been delegated from the Board of Directors charge of the formulation and implementation of enterprise-wide risk strategies and action plans in connection with risk management policies and guidelines.
 The Risk Management Committee meeting is regularly held once a month.
-Risk management and operational risk management functions in the parent company support the Risk Management Committee in setting up and monitoring risk management policies and guidelines and guidelines and performing enterprise-wide risk management activities through a risk research and reporting process.
+Enterprise risk management, risk research and operational risk management functions in the parent company support the Risk Management Committee in setting up and monitoring risk management policies and guidelines and performing enterprise-wide risk management activities through a risk research and reporting process.
+Moreover, Risk Management Committee of TISCO has also been established in effective management and control of risks in various business units.